yootheme/starter-plugin/README.md

 ## Create a new plugin

-To create a new plugin run the following command in the plugins folder of WordPress `wp-content/plugins` or Joomla `plugins/system` depending on your preferred development environment.
+To create a new plugin, run Composer's `create-project` command in the plugins folder of WordPress `wp-content/plugins` or Joomla `plugins/system`.
 Replace `PLUGIN_NAME` with the name of your plugin, for example `myplugin`.

 ```bash
 composer create-project yootheme/starter-plugin PLUGIN_NAME